 We are required to prepare, maintain and publish a register of brownfield land that is considered suitable for residential development.

 The brownfield land register can have 2 parts.
 Part 1 is a list of brownfield sites in the borough that are considered suitable for housing.
-Part 2 grants permission in principle (similar to an outline planning permission) for the sites listed in Part 1.
+Part 2 grants permission in principle (similar to an outline planning permission) for the sites listed in part 1.

 Sites with permission in principle then need a technical details consent to obtain full permission.

 Hackney's register is made up of part 1 only.
 It was first published in December 2017 and was reviewed and updated in December 2018.

 Which sites can be added to the register?